mitodl/mitx-grading-library/docs/string_grader.md

 ```

-This will accept the answer of `cat`, but not `CAT` or `Cat`, as grading is case-sensitive by default.
+This example will accept the answer of `cat`, but not `CAT` or `Cat`, as grading is case-sensitive by default.

 ## Cleaning Input